Raph1710/Hospital-risk-and-claim-outcome-prediction/Readme.md

 insurance_provider, department, chronic_flag` (explicitly excluding
 `approved_amount` / `payment_days`) → **~92% accuracy**.

-## Leakage note (worth including in your writeup — it's a good story)

-An earlier version of this generator derived `length_of_stay_hours` directly from the `risk_score` label (e.g. "High risk → ~34 hrs average").
-That's structurally identical to the leakage problem already documented for `approved_amount` → `claim_status`: the "predictor" is just a noisy encoding of the answer.
-It was caught during model validation (accuracy looked plausible but the feature-importance breakdown showed LOS carrying ~72% of the signal, which is a leakage tell) and reworked so LOS shares the same underlying causes as risk_score instead of being generated from the label.
-Explicitly calling this out in an interview or writeup is a good way to demonstrate you understand leakage, not just that you can avoid it.

 ## Data-quality guarantees (by construction)

 - `registration_date <= visit_date <= billing_date` for every row